 Blocking collaboration isn’t practical but leaving it unmanaged creates silent risk.
 When productivity starts to outpace control, your governance needs to evolve.

-This leads to uneven protection and confusion during audits or incidents.
-When policies exist more on paper than in practice, stronger governance is needed.
+The result is uneven protection and confusion during audits or incidents.
+When policies remain stronger on paper than in practice, governance needs to evolve.

 Proving compliance often means collecting reports, reviewing access manually, and preparing evidence during audits.
 This approach doesn’t reflect how data is used day to day and doesn’t scale as data volume grows.